What Is Proposition 65, and Why Does it Apply to My Company?

 Staff scientists from OEHHA assist the expert panels by compiling information related to the hazards and potential toxicity of chemicals being considered by panel members.

 The Labor Code Mechanism lists certain chemicals identified by the California Labor Code, which in turn takes the chemicals from a section in the federal Occupational Safety and Hazard Safety Code, and the Federal Hazard Communication Standard.
 There has been controversy concerning which federal lists are triggered by this list.
 A recent Court of Appeal opinion and change to the federal Hazard Communication Standard have recently limited listings by this method.
+The Labor Code listing mechanism is the only method that lists chemicals based on an international body, which is also controversial.
+The international body is the World Health Organization's International Agency for Research on Cancer(IARC).

 The Formally Required to be Labeled Mechanism is used when a state or federal government agency requires that the chemical be labeled or identified as causing cancer or birth defects or other reproductive harm.
 The majority of chemicals listed by this method are prescription drugs required by the U.S. FDA to carry a specific warning about the potential risk of cancer or birth defects.